NURS FPX 4000 Assessment 4

 Increased Patient Satisfaction through DEI in Healthcare

-The medical practice that is affected by DEI will ensure inclusion and respect in the healthcare domain and patient satisfaction.
-This means that patients will have trust in their providers, and they will participate in their treatment plans, provided they observe, listen, and respect them, irrespective of their backgrounds.
-Cultural competency models consist of diverse employees in the healthcare field, interpreter services, and instruction in cultural humility so that patients are provided with culturally competent care as per their values and preferences (Lauwers et al., 2024).
+The DEI-influenced healthcare practices will ensure the inclusion and regard in the healthcare environment and patient satisfaction.
+This means that the patient will trust their providers and participate in their treatment plans as they will observe, listen and respect them irrespective of their background.
+The cultural competence care models encompass the diverse healthcare staff, interpreter services, and educating the providers on cultural competence, among others, to enable patients to obtain culturally aligned and responsive care (Lauwers et al., 2024).

-Hospitals that have good DEI strategies have higher patient engagement, and patients follow what the doctors tell them and experience the hospital better in general (Sanguineti, 2024).
-Even though DEI is still impacting healthcare systems, the emphasis on inclusiveness and equity will not only result in a greater degree of patient satisfaction but also contribute to the improvement of long-term health outcomes.
+Hospitals with a good DEI strategy have a higher level of patient engagement, and patients follow the prescriptions of the doctors and have an increased overall experience (Sanguineti, 2024).
+Although DEI has been active in impacting the healthcare systems, an inclusivity and equity-related focus will not only result in a greater degree of patient satisfaction but will also contribute to promoting better health outcomes in the long run.

 Conclusion

-For the 3rd assessment of this class visit: Nurs FPX 4000 Assessment 3
+For the last (5th)assessment of this class visit: Nurs FPX 4000 Assessment 5

 Step By Step Instructions to write